 This building is vacant, not abandoned.
 If it has been abandoned, the Brewery is solely responsible.

 Rochester has mourned the loss of countless landmarks.
 We are witnessing history being done to us again.
 This time by New York City investment firm KPS Capital Partners.
 They have done a wonderful job turning Genesee Brewery’s business around.
 However, this community has also supported the success of Genesee for a century.

 How You Can Help:

 Plan to attend and speak at the Zoning Board’s meeting on Thursday, December 15, 2011.
 The start time for the Public Hearing is 9:30 AM in City Council Chambers, Room 302A, City Hall, 30 Church Street.
 Cases 1-5 will be heard beginning at 9:30 AM.
 The Genesee Brewery Application is Case #5 and will begin at 11:30 AM.

 Tags: architecture, Genesee Brewery, Genesee Brewing Company, High Falls, KPS Capital Partners, Michael Psaros, North American Breweries, Rochester, Rochester Brewing Company, Rochester NY, Standard Brewing Company

-This entry was posted on Saturday, November 19th, 2011 at 1:50 am and is filed under Opinion, Rochester News, Urban Development.
+This entry was posted on Saturday, November 19th, 2011 at 1:50 am and is filed under Opinion, Rochester News, Urban Development, Urban Exploration.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.